AniKanayo/alx-backend-javascript/0x00-ES6_basic/README.md

 1. Block Scope
 mandatory
 Score: 88.33% (Checks completed: 100.0%)
-Given what you’ve read about var and hoisting, modify the variables inside the function taskBlock so that the variables aren’t overwritten inside the conditional block.
+Given what you’ve read about var and hoisting, modify the variables in side the function taskBlock so that the variables aren’t overwritten inside the conditional block.

 export default function taskBlock(trueOrFalse) {
   var task = false;